htcondor/htcondor/docs/man-pages/condor_now.rst

 immediately vacated; after it terminates, if the schedd still has the claim to the vacated job’s slot – and it usually will – the schedd will immediately start the now-job on that slot.

+If you specify multiple *vacate-job*\ s, each will be immediately vacated; after they all terminate, the schedd will try to coalesce their slots into a single, larger, slot and then use that slot to run the now-job.

 You must specify each job using both the cluster and proc IDs.